 - I rub the pork belly with a mixture of baking soda and baking powder to make the chicharrón very crispy.

 Food represents heritage and tradition for Colombians.
 I was lucky to grow up in a family who loves to cook and memories of cooking and eating together are in my mind and my heart.
 Every time I cook, eat or smell traditional Colombian food, I am reminded of my country and my family.

 Chicharrón or fried pork belly is a typical Colombian dish from the Andean region of Colombia and is one of the main components of the famous “Bandeja Paisa”.
-If you are counting calories, I wouldn’t eat chicharrón every day, but if you make a bandeja paisa you have to include it.
+If you are counting calories, I wouldn’t eat Chicharrón every day, but if you make a Bandeja paisa you have to include it.
 You can find pork bellies in the United States in Latin or Asian supermarkets.
 Colombian Chicharrón is also delicious served with arepa or as part of picada or fritanga.

 Other recipes to make the famous Colombian dish"Bandeja Paisa":